crisdanna/goldenhour/README.md

 # Golden Hour

-This application is composed by 5 microservices and 1 message consumer.
+This application is composed by 2 services and 1 message consumer.
 It stores its data in a PostgreSQL database and the messaging service is RabbitMQ.

 In order to get everything running, from the root of the project execute: docker-compose up -d